 4. Pregnancy-Related Bereavement Leave

 • Providing generous leave for circumstances such as miscarriage, stillbirth, or life-threatening conditions during pregnancy.
-Many companies now extend paid leave for these experiences to at 4 weeks for stillbirth and 2 weeks for early pregnancy loss.
+Many companies now extend paid leave for these experiences to four weeks for stillbirth and two weeks for early pregnancy loss.

 5. Flexibility in Taking Leave